-Ketamine has been used extensively in emergency departments, operating rooms, and in military conflicts with a very safe track record.
-Ketamine causes very little depression of a patient’s respiratory drive, which is why is has been attractive as an anesthetic agent in the military and in developing countries.
-Outpatient infusions at Klarisana are fundamentally different than the use of ketamine in an ER or operating room.
+Ketamine has been used extensively in emergency departments, operating rooms, and military conflicts with a very safe track record.
+Ketamine causes very little depression in a patient’s respiratory drive, which is why it has been attractive as an anesthetic agent in the military and in developing countries.
+Outpatient IM treatments at Klarisana are fundamentally different than the use of ketamine in an ER or operating room.
 The doses of ketamine are much lower than those used in a hospital setting.
-Patients are still conversant and very aware during the infusions.
+Patients are still conversant and very aware during the IM treatments.
 Additionally, there is no “bolus” of ketamine.
-We administer ketamine as a slow steady drip; usually over an hour but sometimes longer for certain pain conditions.
-Patients are monitored with continuous cardiac monitoring, pulse oxygen monitoring, and monitoring of the patient’s blood pressure at regular intervals.
+The ketamine is administered through injections and the sessions last about an hour to two hours.
+Patients vitals are monitored at regular intervals to ensure they are maintaining within safe parameters.
 Patients are under continuous visual observation by clinic staff.

 What To Expect

 Running through the core of Klarisana is the concept of Crew Resource Management.
 This is an operational mindset that we have adopted from the aviation industry…and more specifically from Dr. Bonnett’s experience as a flight surgeon in Army Aviation.
 One of the main principles of CRM is that there is “no rank in the cockpit.”
-Any member of the Klarisana staff is empowered to call a halt to an infusion or the mixing of medications if they witness any unsafe act.
-All infusion bags are mixed with two staff members present and every single dose is confirmed by two people.
-Additionally, even though ketamine has a very reassuring safety profile, all patients are placed on cardiac monitoring and pulse oxygenation monitoring.
+Any member of the Klarisana staff is empowered to call a halt to an IM treatment or the mixing of medications if they witness any unsafe act.
+All medications are prepared with two staff members present and every single dose is confirmed by two people.
+Additionally, even though ketamine has a very reassuring safety profile, all patients vitals are continuously monitored throughout their ketamine session.
 Klarisana sets the standard for patient safety.

-Many clinics try to save money by administering infusions to multiple people in the same room.
+Many clinics try to save money by administering IM treatments to multiple people in the same room.
 They cut costs in this way because they can use less space and less staff.
 Another common strategy to save money is to have no one in the room…patients infuse by themselves.
-At Klarisana, each patient receives an infusion in a private room with one-to-one observation by Klarisana staff.
-We believe that the experience and the environment in which a patient receives their infusion plays a big part in how effective the treatment will be.
-Have a ketamine journey with several other patients in the same room would be very counterproductive.
-Having a ketamine infusion all by yourself with no one in the room can also be uncomfortable and counterproductive.
+At Klarisana, each patient receives their Intramuscular Ketamine treatment in a private room with live stream video observation by Klarisana staff.
+We believe that the experience and the environment in which a patient receives their IM treatment plays a big part in how effective the treatment will be.
+Our patients comfort and privacy is very important to us.
+Having a ketamine journey with several others in the same room would be very counterproductive.
+Ketamine therapy partnered with privacy allows for the patient to guide themselves through their journey without the feeling of judgement.
+Patients are equipped with the ability to request staff to enter the room and a Klarisana staff member is always available to immediately join the patient at their request.

 Generally not.
 Ketamine definitely elicits changes in perception of sights, sounds, time, and space.
 We find that carefully explaining what to expect ahead of time alleviates most of the anxiety that might otherwise occur.
-Also, by creating a private, safe, comfortable space with one-to one observation by clinic staff this also alleviates any anxiety about the experience.
-The vast majority of our patients actually report that it is a very positive, relaxing, and enlightening experience.
-Some of our patients have received infusions at other centers which do group infusions and report that this can be a very counterproductive experience.
+Also, by creating a private, safe and comfortable space helps alleviate any anxiety about the experience.
+Klarisana staff is always available to join the patient in the event that they feel more comfortable with the guidance of an experienced staff member.
+The vast majority of our patients report that it is a very positive, relaxing, and enlightening experience.
+Some of our patients have received Ketamine Therapy at other centers which do group ketamine treatment and report that this can be a very counterproductive experience.

 Our rooms are decorated so that they are relaxing, tranquil, and peaceful.
-Patients receive their infusions in privacy with one of our Medics present during the whole infusion.
-The provider performs an initial evaluation and physical exam, he/she steps out of the room and the infusion is started.
-Most mental health infusions last for one hour.
-Some pain management infusions last two hours.
-Our rooms have TV’s where patients may watch videos of nature scenes, aquatic scapes, or they may bring in their own DVD or Google Chrome or Amazon Firestick.
-We strive to minimize distractions and interruptions during the infusion process.
-Our goal is to make the session a fluid and peaceful experience
+Patients receive their IM treatments in privacy while under constant observation during the Ketamine session.
+The provider performs an initial evaluation and physical exam, he/she steps out of the room and the IM treatment is started.
+Most Ketamine sessions last about one hour.
+Our rooms have TV’s where patients may watch videos of nature scenes, aquatic scapes, or they may bring in their own DVD or cast to one of our SmartTV’s.
+We strive to minimize distractions and interruptions during the Ketamine treatment process.
+Our goal is to make the session a fluid and peaceful experience.

 One would think that “sounds of the rainforest” would be ideal.
 What we have found however is that it is a very personal choice and spans a wide range of musical genres.
 Our patients listen to all sorts of music..the genre is not as important as the meaning the music has for you.
 The important thing is that the music selection puts you in a good “headspace.”
 Our patients listen to everything from John Coltrane, to Nine Inch Nails.